 Wear your clothes backwards.
 Flip the classroom desks (this one counts as going to the gym, too).
 Write backwards on the board.
 Say "good night" as you greet your students in the morning.
 Nothing is too silly to try on backwards day!

-Check back next month for ideas to celebrate February holidays!
+And here are ideas to celebrate February holidays!

 Find moreon Shaped.